Mount Everest in 2018: Overview

-This season brought additional confirmation that the Hillary Step has been altered, with climbers describing it as a slope.
-It used to be a 40-foot (12-meter) climbing face below the summit, with clear reports in previous years that there was a lot of snow, making it harder to determine what had happened.
-In particular, one large stone of about five meters in height is gone.
-The step was famous since it was first known to have been climbed by Hillary and Tenzing Norgay in 1953, and was named after Hillary.
+The season brought additional confirmation that the Hillary Step had been altered by seismic activity, with climbers describing it as a slope.
+It had been a 40-foot (12-meter) climbing face below the summit, with reports in previous years that the amount of snow made it difficult to determine what had happened.
+In particular, one large stone of about five meters in height was reported to have disappeared.

 Nepal honoured several mountain climbers, including those that summited Everest in the 1970s and went on to conduct humanitarian projects in the impoverished land-locked country.
 Climbers honoured by Nepal included Wolfgang Nairz, Oswald Ölz, Peter Habeler, Raimund Magreiter, Robert Schauer, Hanns Schell and Helmuth Hagner.
 Nepal also honored Reinhold Messner and Peter Habeler in April 2018, for their 1978 climb of Mount Everest.